-2. Rhyme: Everyone knows rhyme, right?
+2. Rhyme: Everyone knows what rhyme is, right?
 Not exactly.
 Most people are familiar with perfect rhyme–game and name–but have never heard of lazy-rhymes, which may be a little more similar to assonance, consonance or a little bit of both.
-Lazy-rhymes are used in rap music constantly, but have also occurred constantly in other forms of verse.
+Lazy-rhymes are used in rap music constantly but have also occurred constantly in other forms of verse.
 An example is:

 Prosperous / dangerous / cops could just / be blamin’ us

 3. Consonance: This is similar to assonance but instead of repeating vowels it repeats the ever troubling but temptatious and terrific consonants.
 Consonance happens within a sentence or phrase.

 4. Alliteration: This is similar to consonance; however, it happens only at the beginning of words.
 Alliteration happens when the sounds are nearby: “slippery sally”.

 5. Line repetition: This is when the poet takes a line and repeats it one or more times throughout the poem.

 Now that we have that settled, why would you use any of these?

 Assonance: Assonance greatly adds rhythm to poetry.
 In non-metered poetry author’s may use it to keep a rhythm and add unity.
 Of course, this may be used in all forms of verse for similar effects.